 If you haven’t heard the name Miki Agrawal, you might know of some of the businesses she founded: Wild, Thinx, Speax, TUSHY.
 She’s the author of two books, Do Cool Sh*t and her newest book that just launched, Disrupt-her: A Manifesto for the Modern Woman.

 In my conversation with Miki, we delve into HOW she has disrupted so many industries and her own life and HOW she sees opportunities where others can’t.

 But first, here’s a brief and impressive rundown if you don’t know Miki Agrawal or her companies.

-Miki left her career in investment banking to disrupt the restaurant industry in 2006 in her mid-20’s with her gluten free farm-to-table pizza concept, Wild.
-She knew that the world and NYC were ready for pizza that was truly better for your body and tasted great years before the “clean eating” and “gluten free” trend that we’ve recently seen.
+Miki Agrawal left her career in investment banking to disrupt the restaurant industry in 2006 in her mid-20’s with her gluten-free farm-to-table pizza concept, Wild.
+She knew that the world and NYC were ready for pizza that was truly better for your body and tasted great years before the “clean eating” and “gluten-free” trend that we’ve recently seen.

-Then there’s Icon, a similar underwear for women who suffer from female incontinence (where you just pee a little) that affects many women including mothers and the elderly.
+Then there’s Speax, a similar underwear for women who suffer from female incontinence (where you just pee a little) that affects many women including mothers and the elderly.

 Now onto TUSHY, the modern attachable bidet company she founded to disrupt the archaic toilet paper industry.
 This is where I met Miki.
 I worked with her while I was leading the marketing efforts at TUSHY.

 What Does It Mean to Be a Disrupt-Her?

 Miki Agrawal is a social crusader and disrupt-her not only in branding, products, and social movements but also in how she lives her personal and public life.
 In Miki’s newest book, Disrupt-her, she digs into this disrupt-her mindset that’s allowed her to see opportunities in business and daily practices to lead a more fulfilled life.